Geometric QCD II: The Confining Twistor String and Meson Spectrum: The fermion determinants and the planar topology

 Naturally, one could treat these two vertices as a single vertex depending on the angles between the lines; however, in this case, there will be step functions of the angles.
 When the lines cross each other in coordinate space, the term in the vertex changes sign.

-The non-planar vertex (the second one on the lower drawing in Fig. \ref{fig:Intersections} ) cancels the first one, so this configuration of lines drops from the sum.
-This is the heart of the matter.
+The non-planar vertex (Fig. \ref{fig:Intersections}) cancels the first one, removing this configuration from the sum.
+This is the central mechanism.
 The lines may touch each other with opposite orientations according to Fig. \ref{fig:Intersections}, but the terms with intersecting lines are always canceled by those with parallel touching lines in the graph with the same configuration of lines.

 Note that in the general case, this is a cancelation of terms with a different number of loops, so there is no room for extra degrees of freedom.
 This is the Pauli principle reformulated in terms of the path integrals.